owaismujtaba/mind-voice/Readme.md

 ## Dataset
-Dataset can be downloaded form the url (https://osf.io/6sh5d/)
+Dataset can be downloaded form the url (https://osf.io/6sh5d/) The dataset is in BIDS format.
+Download and modify the config.py file accordingly
 ## Features

 *   **BIDS Dataset Creation & Management:** Tools for organizing raw XDF data into a BIDS-compliant structure, ensuring standardized data handling.